Skip to main content

 • “Actually a very funny game!”

-• “Especially funny in the multiplayer, when you are getting stuck in a death loop if you're being revived.”
+• “Especially funny in multiplayer, when you get stuck in a death loop while being revived.”

 • character development

-• “Where I think that MP succeeds the most, though, is that, while you could reasonably describe it as a pretty bog-standard experience, it does its job without feeling like it's just a game ticking off the required boxes to define itself as a popular archetype of game in order to be sold to an audience.
-This fact, coupled with the cheeky nature of the character designs, manages to make it feel like a solid little package that isn't asking for anything other than a little recognition for its ability to deliver on what it sets out to deliver and to reward curious players with a fairly tidy experience.”
+• “Where I think that MP succeeds the most is that, while you could reasonably describe it as a pretty standard experience, it does its job without feeling like it's just a game ticking off required boxes to define itself as a popular archetype.
+This, coupled with the cheeky nature of the character designs, makes it feel like a solid package that rewards curious players with a tidy experience.”

-• “I do like Alex a lot as well.
-He definitely has a nice character design and personality too.”
+• “I really liked Alex a lot; he definitely has a nice character design and personality too.”

-• “The story was pretty interesting; it didn't have me hooked or anything, but I did want to see what would happen next.
-I really loved the art style, and enemy and character design though.”
+• “The story was pretty interesting.
+It didn't have me hooked, but I did want to see what would happen next.
+I really loved the art style and the enemy and character designs.”

 • “It's not that strong character design can't include appeal, but here it dominates the presentation so much that it becomes distasteful and detracts from the rest of the game.”